hxx344/perp/README_EN.md

 Key options:

 - `--cycles`: How many complete hedging cycles to execute.
 Use `0` to keep the script running until you interrupt it manually.
-- `--cycle-delay`: Optional pause (seconds) between successive cycles when looping.
+- `--cycle-delay`: Additional pause (seconds) applied after each cycle.
+The executor now enforces a minimum cadence of 60 seconds between cycle starts, so this value is added on top of that floor.
 - `--aster-maker-depth`: Order book level (1–500, default 10) used to source Aster maker prices.
 - Before each hedging cycle the executor checks the configured L1 wallet and bridges any native USDC balance above 1 USDC to the linked Lighter account before submitting new orders.
 - `--virtual-aster-maker`: Simulate the Aster maker legs without sending real orders; combine with